What is a Misdemeanor & How LongDoes It Stay On Your Record?

 7. Plea Bargaining: In many cases, negotiating a plea deal with the prosecution can reduce charges or penalties.
 This is often beneficial for both parties and can help avoid the uncertainties of a trial.

-8. Diversion Programs: Some jurisdictions offer diversion programs for first-time offenders or certain misdemeanors, allowing individuals to complete rehabilitation or community service in exchange for having charges dismissed.
+8. Diversion Programs: Some areas offer diversion programs for first-time offenders or certain misdemeanors.
+They let individuals complete rehab or community service in exchange for dismissing charges.

 FAQs